frenchja/jaf502/source/regression/index.markdown

   1.  **You're familiar with how to enter basic commands.**  If not, there are plenty of tutorials regarding this, [many of which](http://personality-project.org/r/) are written by my adviser, [Bill Revelle](https://en.wikipedia.org/wiki/William_Revelle).
 I don't want to redo what he has more successfully done.
   2.  **The dataset was successfully entered into R.**  If not, once again Bill comes to the rescue with [his guide](http://personality-project.org/r/#getdata).
 I'm generally a fan of exporting my data as a .csv file and using the [`read.csv()`](http://stat.ethz.ch/R-manual/R-patched/library/utils/html/read.table.html) function (.e.g, `data <- read.csv(mydata.csv)`).
 However, if you're a fan of Excel, you'll find Bill's [`read.clipboard()`](http://www.personality-project.org/r/html/read.clipboard.html) function in the [`psych`](http://cran.r-project.org/web/packages/psych/index.html) package helpful.
   3.  **You understand basic equation notation.**  Essentially, `Data = Model + Error`.
 The parameters (or variables) in our model are often denoted by &beta;, and the error by &epsilon;.
-  4.  **You understand why we test hypotheses using two models.**  If I want to look at the impact of Ability on Grades while controlling for family SES, I have to *control for* SES.
-So our most basic mode would be Grades ~ SES, and we test whether Grades ~ SES + Ability is a better model,
+  4.  **You understand why we test hypotheses using two models.**  If I want to look at the impact of Ability on Grades despite differences in family SES, I have to *control for* SES.
+So our most basic model would be Grades ~ SES, and we test whether Grades ~ SES + Ability is a better model,

 Now that we're up to speed, I've organized this tutorial as a series of realistic situations that one might encounter.
 Part 1 shows how to specify your models to do hypothesis testing and does not require R.  The second and third parts demonstrate how to use R to test for an interaction, curvilinear effect, and finally test whether a *set* of variables are significant.